In this article, you will learn:

 Expenses and Losses

 Expenses and losses are the costs incurred by your business in order to run its normal business operations and generate profits.
-Expenses are also categorized into operating and non-operating expenses.
+Expenses are also categorised into operating and non-operating expenses.

 Operating expenses are the costs incurred to run the normal operations of your business.
 These expenses include inventory costs, insurance, rent, payroll, etc.